All Episodes

 We can still pull for sure.

-Now we're we're talking, we're looking at a so-called government shutdown coming up, a so-called government shutdown.
+Now, we're talking, we're looking at a so-called government shutdown coming up, a so-called government shutdown.

 We know what Chuck Schumer and Howard Dean think.

-So they can cancel certain things and they won't be working, there'll be chaos at the airports and whatever, and you'll be able to blame it all on the Republicans.
+There'll be chaos at the airports and whatever, and you'll be able to blame it all on the Republicans.

-They think they can do that because the executive branch determines what stays open and what doesn't, uh, and because they will have the media on their side.
+They think they can do that because the executive branch determines what stays open and what doesn't, and because they will have the media on their side.

 Enough of the country understands the urgency of the crisis.

-Because we know uh what the uh we know what the what the president thinks.
+Because we know what the president thinks.

-Uh but he but but uh but but he doesn't propose anything serious to do.
+But he doesn't propose anything serious to do.

-That's that's just this year's budget.
+That's just this year's budget.

 That would be completely unacceptable.